 If the BSSBasicRateSet parameter is empty and the BSSBasicMCSSet parameter is not empty, the frame shall be transmitted in an HT PPDU using one of the MCSs included in the BSSBasicMCSSet parameter.

-If the BSSBasicRateSet parameter is empty and the BSSBasicMCSSet parameter is empty and the BSSBasicVHTMCS_NSSSet is not empty, the frame shall be transmitted in a VHT PPDU using one of the <VHT-MCS.
-NSS> tuples included in the BSSBasicVHTMCS_NSSSet parameter.
+If the BSSBasicRateSet parameter is empty and the BSSBasicMCSSet parameter is empty and the BSS basic VHT-MCS and NSS set is not empty, the frame shall be transmitted in a VHT PPDU using one of the <VHT-MCS.
+NSS> tuples included in the BSS basic VHT-MCS and NSS set.

-If both the BSSBasicRateSet parameter, and the BSSBasicMCSSet parameter and the BSSBasicVHTMCS_NSSSet parameter are empty (e.g., a scanning STA that is not yet associated with a BSS), the frame shall be transmitted in a non-HT PPDU using one of the mandatory PHY rates.
+If both the BSSBasicRateSet parameter, and the BSSBasicMCSSet parameter and the BSS basic VHT-MCS and NSS set are empty (e.g., a scanning STA that is not yet associated with a BSS), the frame shall be transmitted in a non-HT PPDU using one of the mandatory PHY rates.

 Rate selection for other individually-addressed data and management frames

-When the supported rate set of the receiving STA is not known, the transmitting STA shall transmit using a rate in the BSSBasicRateSet parameter, or an MCS in the BSSBasicMCSSet parameter, or a <VHT-MCS, NSS> tuple in the BSSBasicVHTMCS_NSSSet parameter, or a rate from the mandatory rate set of the attached PHY if both the BSSBasicRateSet, and the BSSBasicMCSSet and the BSSBasicVHTMCS_NSSSet parameters are empty.(#10299)
+When the supported rate set of the receiving STA is not known, the transmitting STA shall transmit using a rate in the BSSBasicRateSet parameter, or an MCS in the BSSBasicMCSSet parameter, or a <VHT-MCS, NSS> tuple in the BSS basic VHT-MCS and NSS set, or a rate from the mandatory rate set of the attached PHY if both the BSSBasicRateSet parameter, and the BSSBasicMCSSet parameter and BSS basic VHT-MCS and NSS set are empty.(#10299)

 Rate selection for control frames that initiate a TXOP

-When transmitting a VHT PPDU, a STA shall select a <VHT-MCS, NSS> tuple from the BSSBasicVHTMCS_NSSSet parameter when protection is required (as defined in 9.23) and shall select a <VHT-MCS, NSS> tuple from the SupportedVHTMCS_NSSSet parameter of the intended receiver when protection is not required.
+When transmitting a VHT PPDU, a STA shall select a <VHT-MCS, NSS> tuple from the BSS basic VHT-MCS and NSS set when protection is required (as defined in 9.23) and shall select a <VHT-MCS, NSS> tuple supported by the receiver STA, as reported in the Supported VHT-MCS and NSS Set field in the VHT Capabilities element received from that STA.

 Rate selection for control frames that are not control response frames

 A frame that is carried in a VHT PPDU shall be transmitted by the STA using a <VHT-MCS, NSS> tuple supported by the receiver STA, as reported in the Supported VHT-MCS and NSS Set field in the VHT Capabilities element received from that STA.
-When the Supported VHT-MCS and NSS set of the receiving STA or STAs is not known, the transmitting STA shall transmit using a <VHT-MCS, NSS> tuple in the BSSBasicVHTMCS_NSSSet parameter.
+When the Supported VHT-MCS and NSS set of the receiving STA or STAs is not known, the transmitting STA shall transmit using a <VHT-MCS, NSS> tuple in the BSS basic VHT-MCS and NSS set (see 10.39.7).

 10.3 STA authentication and association